-Covenant Fellowship is a congregation of the Reformed Presbyterian Church of North America and has served Wilkinsburg since 1833.
+Covenant Fellowship is a congregation of the Reformed Presbyterian Church of North America which has served Wilkinsburg since 1833.
 We are committed to the doctrines of the historic Reformed faith:

 - The Bible alone is the true word of God.

 - Christ alone is able to save us from sin.

 - God’s grace alone rescues us from enslavement to sin.